miquella/vaulted/doc/vaulted-shell.1.md

    This is the temporary secret access key or the secret access key stored in the vault, depending on whether substitution is enabled.
  * `AWS_SESSION_TOKEN` (additionally, `AWS_SECURITY_TOKEN` is set to support legacy SDKs)
-   This is set to "" if temporary credential substitution is disabled.
+   These variables are unset if temporary credential substitution is disabled.